- Many to MST3K:

 Kevin: Like I said, hell.

 - They like to reference Lost quite a bit, particularly their disappointment with the last few seasons.
-A very subtle reference was made during the riff of The Dark Knight.
-At one point in the film, Kevin (speaking as the mayor of Gotham City) says "Get off the island, you say?"
+A very subtle reference was made during The Dark Knight.
+At one point, Kevin (as the mayor of Gotham City) says "Get off the island, you say?"
 The mayor was played by Nestor Carbonell, who also played Richard Alpert on Lost.

-- In the Rifftrax of Battlefield Earth, they comment that John Travolta's Evil Laugh makes Kang and Kodos, the space mutants from The Simpsons sound natural.
+- In Battlefield Earth, they comment that John Travolta's Evil Laugh makes Kang and Kodos sound natural.

-- Buffalo Rider: References Battlefield Earth, Friday the 13th, Keeping Up with the Kardashians, Sam Elliott, Rashida Jones in Parks and Recreation, and Mark Ruffalo in The Avengers (2012), Collateral, Date Night, and Zodiac.
+- Buffalo Rider references Battlefield Earth, Friday the 13th, Keeping Up with the Kardashians, Sam Elliott, Rashida Jones in Parks and Recreation, and Mark Ruffalo in The Avengers, Collateral, Date Night and Zodiac.

 - The Devil's Hand references The Adventures of Milo and Otis, Batman, The Beatles, Bonnie Tyler, "Total Eclipse of the Heart", Clint Howard, Gary Wright, "Dream Weaver", John Ashcroft and Tara Reid.